Become fluent in geek speak and business banter

 - differences between high school and university, and more.

-First-year Information Technology Management courses
+First-year Information Technology Management courses and beyond

 You may select advanced stream courses for algebra, calculus, and computer science if you meet the requirements.